 'Hoogendorn' Japanese Holly has dark green delicate evergreen leaves on a low mounding habit.
 It is more graceful looking than Ilex c.
 'Helleri' and has gotten high praise from Dr. Michael Dirr as one of the best of the small-leaf Japanese Hollies.
 It was found on Hoogendorn Nursery in Rhode Island, so it's clearly cold tolerant.
 This male form of Japanese Holly was found at Hoogendown Nursery and named by T. Dodd.

 'Sky Pencil' Japanese Holly has a very upright columnar form and glossy evergreen foliage.
 It looks like an exclamation point in the landscape.
 It is also salt tolerant.
 Ilex crenata 'Sky Pencil' needs some babysitting after snowfall to avoid bending branches.
-A female form found in Japan.
+A female form found in Japan and introduced by the US National Arboretum and W. Steeds.

 'Steeds' Japanese Holly has an upright pyramidal form with dark green glossy evergreen foliage, excellent for hedging.
 Ilex crenata 'Steeds' is also salt tolerant.
 A male form, named and introduced by W. Steeds.